Alfred Zierler

-Alfred Zierler (born 1933 Himberg, Austria), is an Austrian medallist and engraver.
+Alfred Zierler (28 May 1933 – 26 July 2024) was an Austrian medallist and engraver.

 Biography

 Alfred Zierler was born in Himberg, near Vienna, on 28 May 1933.
 After Zierler had successfully completed an apprenticeship as an engraver, he found employment at the Vienna Mint where he remained until his retirement in 1993.

 Zierler was the engraver for the dies of the Austrian Mint, and served as the mint's chief engraver from 1984 to 1993.
 He also designed the post-WWII medals of the Republic of Austria.

 In 1993, Zierler received the Goldenes Ehrenzeichen (Decoration of Honour in Gold) service medal from the Republic of Austria.

+Zierler died on 26 July 2024, at the age of 91.

 Work

-Zierler has designed a long list of Austrian coins, including:
+Zierler designed a long list of Austrian coins, including: